cocos2d/cocos2d-objc/README.md

   * Community Supported

-How to start a new game
+Templates Installation
 -----------------------

-1. Download the code from [Github][6] or from [cocos2d download site][5]
+1. Download the code from [Github][5]

-2. Run the `install-templates.sh` script
+2. Run the install script by executing `./install.sh` in Terminal
+   (for more help and usage execute `./install.sh -h`)

+    ```bash
     Example:

-	$ cd cocos2d-iphone
+    $ cd cocos2d-iphone # change directory to cocos2d-iphone
-	$ ./install-templates.sh -f
+    $ ./install.sh 	# execute the template installer script
+    ```

-3. And then open Xcode -> New -> New Project -> cocos2d v2.x
+3. And then open `Xcode → New → New Project → cocos2d v3.x`

-Main features
+Features
 -------------
    * Scene management (workflow)
    * Transitions between scenes